gopro/labs/docs/control/notes/README.md

 ## HERO12 Black

 ### 1.30.70 - Nov 17, 2023
-- Added FEAT - Display the Labs feature you have active, without have to reboot the camera. e.g. oMFEAT=4 <- display for 4 seconds.
 - Added STDL - Start Delay (default 2000ms, wait before any other commands.) oMSTDL=100 for less wait.
 Experimental scripting performance.
 - minor bug fixes